Many folks, following random information they read on the web, often think about their immune system as an afterthought.

 According to ancient medicine, our water element supports ALL physical processes in our body and is ruled by the kidneys.
 Our kidneys are responsible for the bones and the bone marrow.
 Interestingly, B lymphocytes mature in the bone marrow.

 The interstitial fluid that bathes and surrounds the tissues cells, travels through the lymph and is mostly water.

 To support your immune system it is absolutely essential that we nourish the water element to ensure that everything flows smoothly, so to speak.

 I’ll give you an easy analogy…

-Supporting immunity essentially depends on whether or not the water in your body can carry the immune cells where they need to go.
+Supporting immunity depends on whether or not the water element in your body can carry the immune cells where they need to go.
 Water is also needed to clean and clear waste from the system, and it carries nutrients to the cells.

 I cannot emphasize enough how important water (and the water element) is to human health and immunity.